swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 For example, as mentioned above, the `unsafe_global_actor_deprecated` group is part of both the `deprecated` and `concurrency` groups.
 So the order in which options for the `deprecated` and `concurrency` groups are applied will change the final behavior of the `unsafe_global_actor_deprecated` group.
 Specifically:
 - `-Wwarning deprecated -Werror concurrency` will make it an error,
 - `-Werror concurrency -Wwarning deprecated` will keep it as a warning.

+#### Interaction with `-suppress-warnings`

+This proposal deliberately excludes `-suppress-warnings` and its group-based counterpart from the new unified model.
+We retain the behavior of the existing `-suppress-warnings` flag but forbid its usage with the new options.
+The following rules will be applied:

+- It is forbidden to combine `-suppress-warnings` with `-Wwarning` or `-Werror`.
+The compiler will produce an error if these options are present in the command line together.
+- It is allowed to be combined with `-no-warnings-as-errors`.
+The current compiler behavior permits the usage of `-no-warnings-as-errors` or `-warnings-as-errors -no-warnings-as-errors` with `-suppress-warnings`.
+We will maintain this behavior.
+- It remains position-independent.
+Whenever `-no-warnings-as-errors` and `-suppress-warnings` are combined, `-suppress-warnings` will always take precedence over `-no-warnings-as-errors`, regardless of the order in which they are specified.

 ### Usage of `-print-diagnostic-groups` and `-debug-diagnostic-names`